grea09/color/article/article.md

 ![A simple problem that will be used throughout this paper](graphics/problem.svg) {#fig:problem}

 Before continuing, we present a simple example of classical POP execution with the problem represented in figure @fig:problem.
 We did not represent empty preconditions or effects to improve readability.
 Here we have an initial state $I = \langle \emptyset , \{ 1, 2 \} \rangle$ and a goal $G = \langle \{ 3, 4, -5, 6 \}, \emptyset \rangle$ encoded as dummy steps.
 We also introduce actions that are not steps yet but that are provided by $A$.
 The actions $a$, $b$ and  $c$ are normal actions that are useful to achieve the goal.
 The action $t$ is meant to be threatening to the plan's integrity and will generate threats.
 We introduce $u$ as a useless action, $v$ as a toxic action, $w$ as a dead-end action and $x$ as a contradictory action.
+These notions will be defined [later](#defects).

 ![Standard POP result to the problem](graphics/pop.svg) {#fig:pop}